 Smart, warm, uplifting, the story of an out-of-the-ordinary heroine whose deadpan weirdness and unconscious wit make for an irresistible journey as she realizes the only way to survive is to open her heart.

 Meet Eleanor Oliphant: She struggles with appropriate social skills and tends to say exactly what she’s thinking.
 Nothing is missing in her carefully timetabled life of avoiding social interactions, where weekends are punctuated by frozen pizza, vodka, and phone chats with Mummy.
 All this means that Eleanor has become a creature of habit (to say the least) and a bit of a loner.

 Shaun Bythell owns The Bookshop, Wigtown – Scotland’s largest second-hand bookshop.
 It contains 100,000 books, spread over a mile of shelving, with twisting corridors and roaring fires, and all set in a beautiful, rural town by the edge of the sea.
 A book-lover’s paradise?
 Well, almost … In these wry and hilarious diaries, Shaun provides an inside look at the trials and tribulations of life in the book trade, from struggles with eccentric customers to wrangles with his own staff, who include the ski-suit-wearing, bin-foraging Nicky.
 He takes us with him on buying trips to old estates and auction houses, recommends books (both lost classics and new discoveries), introduces us to the thrill of the unexpected find, and evokes the rhythms and charms of small-town life, always with a sharp and sympathetic eye.

 What do you think of these books set in Scotland?

 Have a great book recommendation I’ve missed?
 Are you planning a trip to Scotland soon?
+Is there somewhere else you’d like to read about?
 I’d love to hear about more about your travels and tips for books set in Scotland in the comments below!